epflgraph/graphai/wikitext/README.md

 # Wikitext
-The `wikitext` module provides a simple way to interact with the Concepts Detection API via a python class.
+The `wikitext` module provides a simple way to interact with the concept-detection API via a python class.

 ### Basic usage
 We can wikify a text as follows: